allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 Recently our team has been tasked to write a very fast cache service.
 The goal was pretty clear but possible to achieve in many ways.
 Finally we decided to try something new and implement the service in [Go](https://golang.org/).
-We would like to described how we did it and what values come from that.
+We would like to describe how we did it and what values come from that.

 ## Table of contents:
 1. [Requirements](#requirements)